-Hacker News is one of my favorite sites, every idle minute I have is probably spent there.
-For those who don’t know, It’s a tech news sharing site that puts users first - users submit items, users vote on interesting items, and users discuss items (similar to reddit).
+Hacker News is one of my favorite sites.
+Every idle minute I have is probably spent there.
+If you aren’t familiar with it, It’s a tech news sharing site that puts users first - users submit items, users vote on interesting items, and users discuss items (similar to reddit).

-I noticed that whenever I read the front page, when I skim over items, I always take note of how many points and comments each have.
-It’s became an automated pattern for me to see what others though of that item.
-The way items are structured on the page makes it annoying to read if you care about the number of points and comments - Your eyes will jump from side to side, see for yourself
+I noticed that I have a very particular reading pattern for this site: When reading the articles titles, I always take note of how many points and comments each have.
+It’s became an obsession for me to see what others thought about each article.
+Problem is, that the way items are structured on the front page makes it very annoying to read if you care about the number of points and comments - Your eyes will jump from side to side, see for yourself:

 Here is the result: